 Jorie Graham was born in New York City and raised in Rome, Italy.
-She studied philosophy at the Sorbonne in Paris before attending New York University as an undergraduate, where she studied filmmaking.
-She received an MFA in Poetry from the University of Iowa.
+She studied philosophy at the Sorbonne in Paris before attending New York University as an undergraduate, where she studied filmmaking and earned a BA in 1973.
+She received an MFA in poetry from the University of Iowa in 1978.

 Graham has also edited two anthologies: Earth Took of Earth: 100 Great Poems of the English Language

 (Ecco, 1996) and The Best American Poetry 1990